-Acupuncture is a safe and reliable intervention used by millions around the world.
+Acupuncture is a safe and reliable intervention used by millions around the world, when conducted by trained practitioners.
 It successfully treats a wide variety of conditions.

-For more information on conditions that acupuncture can help please click on the conditions below,
+For more information on what evidence is available (based on current research) for whether acupuncture could help, please click on the conditions below,

 What can it do for me?